 We then took out and replaced other parts of the computer, rebooting and unplugging the computer each time we took something out or put something back in.

-Next time you add some new hardware to your computer, you have get this error because the components do not get configured properly during the install.
-Removing and reinstalling ensures that the device can reconfigure correctly with the new hardware.
+Next time you add some new hardware to your computer, you might get this error if the components do not get configured properly during the install.
+Removing and reinstalling the hardware will ensure everything is configured and working properly.